alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 2. Introduce `Result<T, TErr>` (aka Either).
 3. Apply it to **config parsing**, **file+JSON**, and **sequential API calls**.
    **Mental model:** `Map` ≈ LINQ `Select`; `Bind` ≈ `SelectMany`; use `Match` at the boundary.

 ---

 ## **Closing the loop on `Maybe`**

 We’re making a few changes to the `Maybe` monad to give it a more official, ergonomic API.
 First, instead of letting callers construct the underlying representation directly, we’ll expose two *factory methods*: `Some` and `None`.
 Second, we’ll generalize map: instead of only mapping over integers, the monad will be generic so it can map any type.
-Finally, we’ll standardize the name to `Maybe<T>` (not “`MaybeMonad`”), which matches how monads are typically named in functional programming (e.g., `Maybe`, `Result`).
+Finally, we’ll standardize the name to `Maybe<T>`.
 Together, these tweaks clean things up and make the monad easier to use across more scenarios.

 ```diff
 - public class MaybeMonad {